DCSO/MISP-dockerized-docs/docs/index.rst

 * Mailu (https://github.com/mailu)
 * Mailcow (https://github.com/mailcow/)

-We have oriented on their docker container to build our enterprise ready ones.
+With their projects they have done an amazing job with Docker which we could orient ourselves on and which inspired us to develop MISP-dockerized.

 ..
 Indices and tables